OsamabinAdnan/Growth-mindset-challenges/Streamlit_Basic_for_Beginner/Readme.md

 or Go to [Official Document](https://docs.streamlit.io/get-started/installation) to learn in detail

-- Validate the installation by running our Hello app:
+- Validate the installation by running Hello app:

 ![Validate installation](Images/validate.png)

 - When you type validation command in terminal and run it, terminal will run local server, as you can see in the below pictures